-Please note that students must be caring their medication with them while in school and spare medication is for emergency use only and kept in the first aid room.
+Please note that students must be carrying their medication with them whilst in school and spare medication is for emergency use only and kept in our First Aid Room.

-For school trips, students must be caring their medication to be able to take part on the day.
+For school trips, students must be carrying their medication with them to be able to take part on the day.